Peptide Reconstitution Guide

 - Use Sterile Techniques: Always handle peptides with sterile gloves and equipment to avoid contamination.

-- Label Clearly: Label each aliquot with the peptide name, concentration, and date of reconstitution to keep track of your samples.
+- Label Clearly: Label each vial with the peptide name, concentration, and date of reconstitution to keep track of your samples.

 - Thawing: When ready to use, thaw peptides slowly at room temperature or in a refrigerator.
 Do not use a microwave or other rapid heating methods.